jwalton/rust-book-abridged/docs/ch20/ch20-03-graceful-shutdown.md

 One problem we're going to run into is that, in order to call `thread.join()`, we're going to have to move the `thread` out of the `Worker`.
 We can't move _part_ of a struct, so we're going to have to use the same trick we did in [chapter 17][chap17] and store the thread in an `Option` so we can set it to `None`.

 Calling `join` isn't enough though.
 This will wait until each thread quits, but right now the closure in each thread is an infinite loop!
 We need to somehow signal to the `Worker`'s thread that it should stop accepting new jobs.
 We can do this by dropping the `sender` half of the channel.
 This will cause the receiver to wake up and return an error.
-We'll have to pull the same trick we did with `thread` and store the `sender` in an `Option` to make this work.
+We'll have to pull the same trick we did with `thread` and store the `sender` in an `Option` to make this work, otherwise there's no way for us to drop the sender.
 We'll also want to handle the error from `recv` correctly instead of just panicking.

 Here's the updated library: